rulewis/journey-optimizer.en/help/using/action/action.md

 Actions are connections through which you deliver personalized, real-time experiences to customers such as push notifications, email, SMS, or any other means of digital engagement you use in your business.

-Customer Journey Manegement comes with built-in message capability.
+[!DNL Journey Optimizer] comes with built-in message capability.
 Refer to [this section](../get-started-content.md).

 If you're using a third-party system to send messages such as Epsilon, Facebook, Adobe.io, Firebase, etc, you need to add and configure a custom action.
 Refer to [this page](../action/about-custom-action-configuration.md).